-Serbia: EC withdrew the proposal for imposing sanctions against Serbia1.
-November 2016. / News Serbia Energy
+Serbia: EC withdrew the proposal for imposing sanctions against Serbia, News Serbia Energy

 The Energy Community (EC) Secretariat confirmed that the proposal for imposing sanctions against Serbia has been withdrawn from the agenda of the Ministerial Council meeting in Sarajevo on 14 October.